ephyg/Learning-Track-Tasks/task-4: Todo-with-React/Readme.md

 # Learning Track Task 4: Todo with React

+To see the deployed version of the application, click [here](https://a2sv-todo-with-react.netlify.app/)

 ## Task Description

 Create a simple Todo application using React.
 The application have the following features: